erizov/Professor/semester_09/lecture_61_cloud_native/function_as_service/univer.en.md

 ## Algorithm Definition

-Function As Service is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Function as a Service (FaaS) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Function As Service is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Function as a Service (FaaS) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science